3DES/TripleDES Encryption and Decryption

 - IV : Initialize vector IV, which is not supported in ECB mode.
 The length of IV is 64 bits (8 bytes).

 - In-Format : The format of input content can be string, hexadecimal string and base64 string.
-For AES decryption, the input format does not support string.
+For 3DES decryption, the input format does not support string.

 - Out-Format : The output format of the encrypted result or decrypted original content.
-For AES encryption, the output format does not support string.
+For 3DES encryption, the output format does not support string.

 - Charset : The selected charset will be used to convert the password and initialization vector into byte array, and the selected charset will be used for string-byte conversion of input and output format.